canguser/vm-guard/docs/README.md

 vm-guard / [Modules](modules.md)

-# VM Guard for Javascript
+# VM Guard for NodeJS

 > A more secure multi thread sandbox for NodeJS